adonisjs/legacy-docs/3.0/routing.md

 </form>
 ```

-`_method` takes precedence over the actual HTTP verb, so in above case Adonis will call the route action defined with PUT verb.
+`_method` takes precedence over the actual HTTP verb, so in above case, Adonis will call the route action defined with PUT verb.